 The American pygmy shrew is a small mammal from the north of the continent.

-Their color ranges from reddish-brown to grayish brown, and the pygmy has a light color on their underbody.
+Their color ranges from reddish-brown to grayish brown, and the pygmy has a light color on its underbody.
 This species of shrew measures up to 5 cm and weighs from just 2 to 4.5g.

 The American pygmy shrew is an insectivore and will eat insects and larvae.
 They live in coniferous and deciduous forests, with a lifespan of about 16 to 17 months.